calnix/DualVeTokenSystem/documents/Contract Explanations/AC_V4.md

 **Understanding the challenge**

 Traditional access control systems create operational bottlenecks by requiring executive approval for all privileged operations.
-When monitoring systems detect anomalies and need immediate response, or when automated systems require routine maintenance, the approval process can introduce dangerous delays.
+Approval process can introduce dangerous delays, when monitoring systems detect anomalies and need immediate response, or when automated systems require routine maintenance.

-Consider a scenario where automated monitoring detects a potential security issue at 2 AM.
-The team needs to rotate monitoring addresses or pause contracts immediately, but must wait for executive approval.
-This delay could allow problems to escalate.
+Consider a scenario where automated monitoring detects a potential security issue at 2 AM:
+- Delays caused by the team needing to rotate monitoring addresses or pause contracts immediately could allow problems to escalate.

-The AccessController system addresses this tension through a simple observation that reshapes how we think about permissions.
+- The AccessController system addresses this tension through a simple observation that reshapes how we think about permissions.

 *It recognizes that not all privileged operations carry the same risk, or require the same level of oversight.*